jon4hz/not-so-smart.sol/README.md

 # Not so smart contract

-Ladies and gentlemen - I'm about to learn how to write "hello world" using ethereum.
+Ladies and gentlemen - I'm about to learn how to write "hello world" on ethereum.